Homer man accused of killing bald eagle

 Violating the Bald Eagle and Golden Eagle Protection Act brings up to a $100,000 fine and up to one year in a federal jail.

 Taking deer during a closed season, intentional concealment of wildlife, hunting turkeys during a closed season and hunting deer during illegal hours brings a $900 to $950 fine and up to 120 days in jail for each offense.
-Taking a Hawk carries a $400 to $950 fine and up to 120 days in jail.
+Taking a hawk carries a $400 to $950 fine and up to 120 days in jail.

 Criminal mischief carries up to a $500 fine and six months in jail.
 Hunting from a moving vehicle carries a $250 to $500 fine and up to 90 days in jail.
 Hunting from a public road brings a $100 to $350 fine and up to 60 days in jail.
 Discharging a firearm from a public road carries up to a $50 fine and 30 days in jail.

 Smith may also face civil restitution totaling up to $9,225 for the replacement value of the illegally taken bald eagle and three deer.
 Smith, Jacob Lee and Jared Lee also may face civil restitution totaling $1,624 for the replacement value of an illegally taken deer.